-Analysists have often pointed to drug laws in the United States as a reason for the high discrepancy between the criminal justice situation of the United States and their international peers.
+The War on Drugs and incarcerationAnalysts have often pointed to drug laws in the United States as a reason for the high discrepancy between the criminal justice situation of the United States and their international peers.
 Since the inception of “the war on drugs” by President Nixon, the United States has housed many criminals who were imprisoned for so-called low level drug offenses.
-Unfortunately, the war on drugs has combined with socio-economic disparities, such as poverty rates, to produce incarceration rates that are extraordinarily higher for the black men in America.
+Unfortunately, the war on drugs has combined with socio-economic disparities, such as poverty rates, to produce incarceration rates that are extraordinarily higher for Black men in America.
 Several documentaries and social-scientists have cited the effect the war on drugs has had on racial inequality in the United States, with incarceration rates being a concrete yet saddening example.

 The death penalty and prisonsDepending on the nature of one’s crime, it may be better to be a prisoner in some states than others.
-This is due to the existence of the death penalty in all but 18 states and the District of Columbia.
-Although California had the highest number of people on death row in 2013, Texas is the undisputed capital of capital punishment.
-Between 1930 and 2013, 805 people were executed for their crimes in Texas.
+As of 2021, 24 states still have the death penalty, and three states have the death penalty, but a moratorium on executions.
+Although California had the highest number of people on death row in 2019, Texas is the undisputed capital of capital punishment.
+Between 1976 and 2020, 569 people were executed for their crimes in Texas.